HanseWare/KairosJava/README.md

 - Synchronous Http Client
 - Full parsing and OO representation of the incoming results
 - Supports latest Api changes mentioned in the Kairos changelog, even if not represented in api docs
-    - @Kairos PLEASE keep your documentation, examples and Api blueprint consistent and up to date!
+    - @Kairos PLEASE keep your api, documentation, examples and Api blueprint consistent and up to date!

 If I got time I'll add the Emotions Api later, but for now there is already one available, you can find in repositories of kairosinc.